Ground source heat pumps

-From 26 September 2015, all new heat pumps that enter the market must be sold with an EU product label, and the installer should produce a package label that displays the efficiency based upon several different components in the heating system.
+From 26 September 2015, all new heat pumps that entered the market had to be sold with an EU product label, and the installer had to produce a package label that displays the efficiency based upon several different components in the heating system.

-After 25 March 2016, all heat pumps certified by the Microgeneration Certification Scheme must be sold with a product label, and the installer must produce a package label.
+Since 25 March 2016, all heat pumps certified by the MSC have to be sold with a product label, and the installer must produce a package label.
 If your heat pump is not sold with a product label it may not be eligible for the RHI.

 Ask the installer how you'll be able to control the ground source heat pump system, as understanding how to operate the system efficiently will help you get the most out of it.

 Make sure the controls are user-friendly and the installer explains to you how to work the system.
-The EST's field trials found that many control systems were too complicated for homeowners to work effectively.
+The Energy Saving Trust's field trials found that many control systems were too complicated for homeowners to work effectively.

 Your heating controls should allow you to pre-programme your system to switch on or off at different times.

-For further tips on how to get the most out of a ground source heat pump, we've summarised more findings from the EST's heat pump user trial.
+For more tips on how to get the most out of a ground source heat pump, see the results of the ground source heat pump user trial.